Updated Impact No Surrender Card | 411MANIA

 * Impact Wrestling Tag Team Championship Match: The Good Brothers vs. The Guerrillas of Destiny

-* Team Impact (Josh Alexander, Rhino, Rich Swann & Eddie Edwards) vs. Honor No More (Matt Taven, Matt Bennett, PCO & Vincent)
+* Team Impact (Steve Maclin, Rhino, Rich Swann & Eddie Edwards) vs. Honor No More (Matt Taven, Matt Bennett, PCO & Vincent)

 If Honor No More Win, They Stay in Impact.